lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 It is possible with Terraform data source ``terraform_remote_state``.
 Through it we can receive any data, outputted in terraservices that have already been applied.
-As a result, in every new terraservice we should manually define only a few variablesthat are specific for it.
+As a result, in every new terraservice we should manually define only a few variables that are specific for it.

 Divide and rule